What is a multi-academy trust and how is governance structured?

 Local Governing Bodies

-Each school within the Trust has its own Local Governing Body.
-Their powers depend on the Scheme of Delegation agreed with the Trust, which details the decision making powers they have.
+Each school within the trust usually has its own Local Governing Body (LGB).
+The Board of Trustees sets the Scheme of Delegation annually.
 You can view the details of our Scheme of Delegation here.
+Schools without a 'Good' or 'Outstanding' Ofsted rating may have a more limited range of delegated authority from the trustees.

-You can see a full list of our schools and their Local Governing Bodies here.
+A full list of our schools and their Local Governing Bodies is available via the our schools page.